Programs > Brochure

-- The colloquia will feature half-day class sessions each week that will feature guest speakers and site visits related to colloquia topic.
+- The colloquia will feature half-day class sessions each week with guest speakers and site visits related to the topic.

-- With our unsurpassed experience working with college students, we pride ourselves on professional internships in which you will gain career knowledge of an organization or industry, as well as practical knowledge of a field.
-You will expand your network and acquire valuable experience that distinguishes you from other students - at your home college and in future internships and jobs.
+- Professional internships in which you will gain career knowledge of an organization or industry, as well as practical knowledge of a field.

 - The Internship Advisor will coach you on: